nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, `sourceMap` accepts the value whose type is either `boolean` or `string`.
+In this example, `sourceMap` accepts a value whose type is either `boolean` or `string`.
 Another example:

 ```json
 {